Duration of detention

 A person can remain in administrative detention for a maximum of 90 days.[1]
 Prior to the 2018 reform, the maximum time limit was 45 days.

 In practice, the length of stay of asylum seekers who have claimed asylum while in CRA is difficult to assess.
-On average, third-country nationals remained 22 days in administrative detention centres in 2021.
+On average, third-country nationals remained 23 days in administrative detention centres of mainland France in 2022 (22 days in 2021).[4]

 Duration of detention in LRA

-Detention in LRA can only be ordered for a maximum period of 48 hours, after which the person must be transferred to a CRA.[4]
-This is respected in practice.
+Detention in LRA can only be ordered for a maximum period of 48 hours, after which the person must be transferred to a CRA,[6] and the same duration of detention rules apply.
+This is respected in practice.[7]

 Duration of detention in waiting zones